Professional Resume Tips

 A recruitment manager receives a number of job applications every day.
 Scanning through them gets time taking, which is why he/she would prefer ones that have stats to validate a statement.
 So instead of using long and literary sentences within the professional resume template, make use of statistics to make it compelling and strong.
 You are not contesting for fiction and creative writing, so make use of data that the recruitment team can find useful.

 When applying to a software house, you need to have relevant experience mentioned in your resume that makes your job application relevant and worth considering.
 Having waitressing and fuel filling job experiences written prominently within your CV would surely not get you that IT executive job.
 Do make your accomplishments look commendable within the resume but they need to be in accordance with an organization’s position’s requirements that you intend to apply for.

 4. Be Watchful With Format And Using The Buzzwords

 There are some widely searched keywords by employers and using them smartly within the resume would boost its value.
 You need to meticulously pick the buzzwords according to your industry.
-Take a look at professional resume templates for understanding how it works.
+Take a look at professional resume templates for Microsoft Word for understanding how it works.
 Don’t kill the resume with overused keywords.
 The format of the CV counts for making it noticeable and easy to scan, so you can explore the trendy templates that are used for the industry you want to be a part of.
 Don’t use an overly fancy template with a funky font and many italicized sentences unless you are applying for a fashion magazine, the CV should look professional.

 5. Proofreading Is A Must!